phord/Jarvis/README.md

 as a two-byte word (HI, LOW) which make up the desk's height.
 The units are in millimeters or tenths of inches depending on the configuration UNITS setting.
 The packet looks like this:

     CONTROLLER(0x01, HI, LOW, 0x07)

-For example, to indicate 128.6cm (1286mm), the desk sends CONTROLLER(0x01, 0x05, 0x06, 0x07),
+For example, to indicate 128.6cm (1286mm), the desk sends `CONTROLLER(0x01, 0x05, 0x06, 0x07)`,
 because 0x0506 = 1286 in decimal.
 I don't know what the third parameter is here (0x07).
 Sometimes it's 0x0F.
-More experimenting needed.
+More experimenting is needed.

 ## Memory setting

-Memories are programmed by sending one of the PROGMEM\_\* commands to the controller.
+Memories are programmed by sending one of the `PROGMEM_*` commands to the controller.
 Each command takes no parameters but sets the memory to the current height of the desk.

 The desk does not acknowledge the setting.

-## Preset buttons
+## Preset buttons observation

-When a Preset button is pressed (not in a programming mode) the lines HS0..HS3 are signaled as shown above in *HSx control lines*.
-Notice that the binary pattern flagged in those pins maps 1 to 0x03, 2 to 0x04, 3 to 0x05 and 4 to 0x06.
+When a Preset button is pressed (not in a programming mode) the lines `HS0`..`HS3` are signaled as shown above in *HSx control lines*.
+Notice that the binary pattern flagged in those pins maps preset button 1 to 0x03, 2 to 0x04, 3 to 0x05 and 4 to 0x06.

-The command codes to set these presets are mapped similarly:
+The command codes to set these presets are mapped similarly, but not identically:

-    PROGMEM\_1 = 0x03, PROGMEM\_2 = 0x04, PROGMEM\_3 = 0x25 and PROGMEM\_4 = 0x26.
+    PROGMEM_1 = 0x03, PROGMEM_2 = 0x04, PROGMEM_3 = 0x25 and PROGMEM_4 = 0x26

 Why not the same?
-Is it because 3&4 were added on later, but commands 0x05/0x06 were taken?
+Is it because buttons 3 and 4 were added on later, but commands 0x05/0x06 were already used?
 Is bit 5 (0x20) used to signal something special?

 ## Configuration commands

 See the table above for the short version.
 Each command may or may not be sent multiple times and have a different stream of responses from the other side.
 I'll try to document my findings about these anomalies here later.

+# DigiStump Oak notes

+Robodesk Jarvis v1 was built with a DigiStump Oak.
+I don't recommend these boards since they seem to have stopped making them a few years ago.
+But I leave these notes here for myself:

+Install using the ESP8266 Community package here: https://arduino.esp8266.com/stable/package_esp8266com_index.json

+First time programming: Connect P2 to GND to start Oak in serial program mode

+Thereafter, use the OTA Software Upload described above.